zhw4616/cleanblog/README.md

 try changing the contents of the website to post a new blog

 this way is not easy and it's not fit in.

+It takes about 3mintues to update new files.
+The website update.